Header Banner

-How To: Easily Remove Unwanted Objects from Photos on Your Windows Phone
+How to Easily Remove Unwanted Objects from Photos on Your Windows Phone

 Photobombing, the act of covert sabotage on a photographer and unsuspecting subject, can be a terror.
 This malicious and disingenuous art form has steadily grown since it first received significant coverage in 2009.